SpottedOwlet/Election_Analysis/README.md

   7. Calculate the percentage of votes each candidate won.
   8. Determine the winner of the election based on popular vote.

+The Python code used for the election audit is discussed in detail in challenge overview section.
+Election audit results are then presented in the next section, followed by some comments and suggestions about the reusability of this Python script in different scenarios.

 ### Resources:
 - Data Source: election_results.csv
 - Software : Python 3.8.8, Visual Studio Code 1.60.0

 ### Challenge Overview:
-In this section, the code used to get the results of the election audit is discussed in detail.
+In this section, the code used for the election audit is discussed in detail.
-The dataset election_results.csv contained the entire voting data in 369,711 rows and 3 columns containing Ballot ID, County name and Candidate name.
+The dataset election_results.csv cotanined the entire voting data in 369,711 rows and 3 columns.
+The three columns held the information about Ballot ID, County name and Candidate name.
-The county wise counting and percentage calculations as well as candidate specific percentages and counting was achieved using only one **for loop**.
+To calculate county and candidate related percentages and votes, we go through the entire dataset once, using a **for loop**.
-As the for loop iterated through all the voting data, row by row, the following algorithm was implemented:
+As the for loop iterates through all the voting data, row by row, the following algorithm is implemented:
-  1. The total number of  votes required for the percentage calculations were tracked using **total_votes** variable.
+  1. The total number of votes required for the percentage calculations are tracked using **total_votes** variable.
-  2. Conditional statement (if statement) was used inside the for loop, to create a list of unique candidates, which in turn was used to keep track of votes of respective candidates in a **candidate_votes{}** dictionary.
+  2. Conditional statement (if statement) is used inside the for loop, to create a list of unique candidates, which in turn is used to keep track of votes of respective candidates in a **candidate_votes{}** dictionary.
+The **key** for the dictionary is **candidate_name** and the **value** is the number of **votes** candidate received.
-  3. Similarly, a second if statement was used to make a list of unique county names, which was then used to make **county_votes{}** dictionary holding county names and corresponding county votes.
+  3. Similarly, a second if statement makes list of unique county names and then tracks county wise votes in **county_votes{}** dictionary.
+Here, the **county_name** is the **key** and **value** is the corresponding **vote** **count**.
   4. Using to this algorithm, by the end of all iterations of the for loop, we ended up with:
       - **Total number of votes**
       - **candidate_votes{} dictionary** with **unique candidate names** and **corresponding vote count**